MojoAuth/mojoauth-docs/content/integrations/bubble/index.md

 To create the logic when the user fails to log in,

 - Add another **Action** > **Element Actions** > **Show.**
-- Then set the element as our Group Not Logged In, and set **Only when: Result of Step 1 (Check Logged-In) logged_in is no**
+- Then set the element as our Group Not Logged In, and set **Only when: Result of Step 1 (Check Logged-In) logged_in is no.**

 <div style="text-align:center">
   <img src="/images/Show-group-not-logged-in.png" alt="Show not logged in group" />